AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 })
 ````

-... who in turn acknowledges to having picked it up from [Stack Overflow](https://stackoverflow.com/questions/51833090/put-google-analytics-code-in-an-js-file/51833302).

 This should all work.
 You can check it works using [cookiebot](https://www.cookiebot.com/en/).

 ## How to avoid recording your development clicks